enderahmetyurt/turkish_banks/README.md

 ## Exception Handling

 If you pass the wrong bank name to `Bank#new`, it raises `TurkishBanks::BankNotFoundError` exception.
-You can rescue this error an do something else.
+You can rescue this error, then do something else.

 ```ruby
 begin